-In early December 2013, FOX8Live.com reported that a New Orleans jury had awarded $90.5 million in damages to the surviving family members of three people – two of them young children – killed in LaPlace when a semi truck crashed into their GMC Yukon.
+In early December 2013, FOX8Live.com reported that a New Orleans jury had awarded $90.5 million in damages to the surviving family members of three people – two of them young children – killed in LaPlace when a semi-truck collision occured into their GMC Yukon.
 Reportedly, the driver of the large commercial truck attributed her actions to fatigue.

 According to the article, the survivors filed a lawsuit against the transportation company and its ownership in the Civil District Court in New Orleans, a Louisiana state court.
 The fatal truck-SUV accident happened in the wee morning hours of Christmas Day 2008, when a car with a flat tire was driving at reduced speed on Interstate 10 toward the next exit.
 The Yukon was following to assist the car driver, apparently also at reduced speed, when the tractor-trailer collided with the SUV, pushing it into the car, after which the Yukon caught fire.

 The National Highway Traffic Safety Administration reports the following recent numbers of fatalities from large-truck accidents in Louisiana:

 The NHTSA also says that in 2011, roughly three-quarters of those killed in crashes involving large trucks nationally were in other vehicles and about one-tenth were not occupants of either the trucks or the other vehicles involved.
 These numbers speak to the obvious and potentially deadly vulnerability of the human body to the impact of the immense weight of large commercial trucks in crashes, even when the victims are in other motor vehicles.